On the (linear) convergence of Generalized Newton Inexact ADMM: Linear convergence of GeNI-ADMM

 Assumption \ref{assp:geodecay} replaces Assumption \ref{assp:x-subprob-orc} and requires the inexactness sequences to decay geometrically.
 Compared with the sublinear convergence result, linear convergence requires more accurate solutions to the subproblems.
 Again, since the $z$-subproblem inexactness is weaker than the $x$-subproblem inexactness, $\{\varepsilon^{k}_z\}_{k \ge 1}$ should have a faster decay rate $(1+q)^2$ than the decay rate ($1+q$) of $\{\varepsilon^{k}_x\}_{k \ge 1}$.

-The requirement that the forcing sequences decay geometrically is somewhat burdensome, as it leads to the subproblems needing to be solved to higher accuracy sooner than if the forcing sequences were only summable.
-Fortunately, this condition seems to be an artifact of the analysis; our numerical experiments with strongly convex $f$ (\cref{subsection:lin_exp}) only use summable forcing sequences but show linear convergence of GeNI-ADMM.
+The requirement that the forcing sequences decay geometrically is somewhat burdensome, as it leads to the subproblems needing to be solved to higher accuracy sooner than if the forcing sequences were only summable. \ifpreprint Fortunately, this condition seems to be an artifact of the analysis; our numerical experiments with strongly convex $f$ (\cref{subsection:lin_exp}) only use summable forcing sequences but show linear convergence of GeNI-ADMM. \else Fortunately, this condition seems to be an artifact of the analysis; our numerical experiments with strongly convex $f$ in the supplement only use summable forcing sequences, but show linear convergence of GeNI-ADMM. \fi